grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 For each column on the screen:
 1. Find the angle for the ray from the player's angle and field of view.
 2. Determine the distance to the nearest wall that the ray intersects with:
-   - Repeatedly extend the ray between horizontal grid lines, stopping when it hits a wall.
+   - Get the first "horizontal" wall the ray intersects with.
-   - Now do the same again, but stop on vertical grid lines instead.
+   - Get the first "vertical" wall the ray intersects with.
-   - Choose the closest of those two intersections for the distance to the wall.
+   - Calculate the distance to the wall from the closest of those two.
-3. Convert that distance into the height of a wall on the screen and draw it.
+3. Convert that distance into the height of a wall on the screen and then draw it.

 ## Implementation
-Now that we understand how the underlying algorithm works we can write a program that implements it using Rust and WASM-4.
+Now that we understand how the underlying algorithm works we can write a program that implements it using WASM-4.

 Wait why WASM-4?
 The official answer is that we need a way for our program to accept user input and draw to the screen.